makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 ## POWER BI REPORT MODEL

-The data model for the report appears as below.
-The reason why the Updates table is referenced as a separate Replies table is because the Replies table is catered specifically for public messages and replies, and involves a self-merge, whereas the Updates table is retained as-is for other potential analysis such as non-public internal updates.
+The Updates table is referenced as a separate Replies table because the Replies table is catered specifically for public messages and replies, and involves a self-merge, whereas the Updates table is retained as-is for other potential analysis such as non-public internal updates.
 In a similar vein the Assignee table is referenced from the Agent table to allow filtering and visualisation of Assignee fields (e.g. country, city), and avoid the need to have non-performant merges with the Replies table.

 ![Power BI report data model](https://raw.githubusercontent.com/datamesse/data-visualisation-datasets/main/Support%20ticket%20updates/screenshots/08.png?raw=true)